Burwood/terraform-provider-burwoodportal/README.md

 This is a custom terraform provider written to interface with the cloudbilling portal REST API, meant to automate the configuration of projects in the portal.

 ## Examples
 Examples of the objects defined by this provider are in the examples directory with detailed comments.
+[This](https://github.com/Burwood/burwood-portal-public-trerraform-provider/blob/8b17e282fa08920820d2cec1aa6da32f5385f23c/examples/provider-overview/projects-and-budgets.tf) is a good starting point.

 ## REST API